Borrowing & Renewing

 Returning a lost item will result in a waiver of the lost item fee; however, any overdue fines incurred for that item will remain.

-The University of Chicago Library is automatically renewing UChicago materials that were due January 8, 2021, to make them due April 2, 2021.
+The University of Chicago Library has automatically renewed UChicago materials that were due April 2, 2021, to be due June 25, 2021.

 Interlibrary Loan due dates remain the same